ajongaro/music_store_app/README.md

-# README
+# Music Store App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to Music Store App!
+The simplest way to manage your new and used instrument sales at your music store.
+Post your store, update information, and create new instruments for sale or remove listings when inventory changes.

+Built with:
+* Rails 5.2.8
+* PostgreSQL

+Using Gems:
+* 'pry'
-* Ruby version
+* 'rspec-rails'

-* System dependencies
+* 'capybara'

-* Configuration
+* 'launchy'

-* Database creation
+* 'simplecov'

-* Database initialization
+* 'shoulda-matchers'

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* 'orderly'

-* ...
+* 'faker'